 - Shortness of breath, hyperventilation

 - Sensitivity to light

 - Loss of appetite, weight loss

 - Sleep disturbances

 - Memory problems

 - Grand mal seizures

 A detox professional will assign a tapering schedule that will basically trick the body into thinking it is not in withdrawal.
 This process takes time, but the clonazepam withdrawal symptoms will be greatly diminished.
 Generally, clonazepam detoxification can take 1-3 weeks, depending on the length of history of the drug abuse and other factors.
-Lingering psychological symptoms, such as anxiety, depression, or agitation, do occur for a small number of individuals, which may last for months.
+Lingering psychological symptoms, such as anxiety, depression, or agitation, do occur for a small number of individuals and may last for months.

 Rehab for Benzo Addiction

 Transitioning from detox over to treatment is an essential aspect of achieving a lasting recovery from the addictive behaviors associated with benzo dependence.
-Without making fundamental shifts in thoughts and behavior patterns, the drug use will likely return as soon as a triggering incident occurs.
+Without making fundamental shifts in thoughts and behavior patterns, drug use will likely return as soon as a triggering incident occurs.
 Rehab teaches clients how to manage these triggers and to rely on alternative responses using the recovery skills taught in therapy.